John Drew Barrymore: Europe

-Return to LA
+Return to Los Angeles

 Barrymore returned to Los Angeles.
 He announced he made 16 films abroad, but "I'm not going to do anything bad any more.
 I feel I'm straightened out and down the block.
 Somewhere around the block I lost half my ego, so I don't work for applause."
 He also said he had started to write scripts.
 He guest starred on episodes of various television series, including Gunsmoke, Rawhide, The Wild Wild West, Run for Your Life, Jericho, and Dundee and the Culhane, and appeared in the 1967 television film Winchester '73.

 Barrymore's antisocial and erratic behavior continued to obstruct his professional progress.
 In the 1960s, he was occasionally incarcerated for drug use, public drunkenness, and spousal abuse.
 In 1964, he went to prison for possession of marijuana.

 In 1966, Barrymore was signed to play a guest role as Lazarus in the Star Trek episode "The Alternative Factor".
 However, he failed to show up (replaced at the last minute by Robert Brown), resulting in a SAG suspension of six months.

-Later years
+Later years and death

 After the SAG suspension was served to Barrymore in 1967, he sporadically worked on-screen, sometimes with a few years between appearances.

 In 1967, he was imprisoned for possession of drugs following a car crash.
 In 1969, he was again arrested for possession of drugs after another car accident.

 Barrymore eventually withdrew from acting, with his final two appearances being a 1974 episode of Kung Fu and an uncredited role in the 1976 film Baby Blue Marine.
-Barrymore suffered from the same addiction problems that had destroyed his father.
-Although he continued to appear occasionally onscreen, he became reclusive, disappearing into the wilderness to live a mystical existence that has also been described as derelict.
+Barrymore had the same addiction problems that had destroyed his father.
+Although he continued to appear occasionally onscreen, he became reclusive.
 He was estranged from his family, including his children, and his lifestyle continued to worsen as his physical and mental health deteriorated.

 In 2003, his daughter Drew moved him near her home, despite their estrangement.
 She paid his medical bills until his death from cancer the following year at age 72.
 She spread his ashes at Joshua Tree National Park, John's favorite place.
 He has a star on the Hollywood Walk of Fame for his contributions to television.